DanceOfArrows/lol-finder-back/README.md

 # LoL Finder
 LoL Finder allows users to find profile data of players in the popular MOBA game "League of Legends".
 The data can normally be found within the client's search function, but is inaccessible while in-game or not on a desktop.
 This goal of this app is to alleviates this issue and to also display player data in an easy to read manner.
+Champions refer to the playable characters in the game.

 Feature List:
 * Displays the current free champion rotation on the home page